-S14 Effectively engage, negotiate, and manage third party suppliers LJP S15 Build effective working relationships with business managers (using the language of the business), peers and other L&D functions, together with relevant external organisations to deliver business results from L&D plans and solutions WBP S16 Communicate confidently with people at all levels, including senior management LJP S17 Work with senior leaders to carry out succession planning, organisational development, and talent pipeline plans.
+S15 Build effective working relationships with business managers (using the language of the business), peers and other learning and development functions, together with relevant external organisations to deliver business results from learning and development plans and solutions.
+WBP S16 Communicate confidently with people at all levels, including senior management.
+LJP S17 Work with senior leaders to carry out succession planning, organisational development and talent pipeline plans.
 This may include an organisation's sustainability strategy or exposure to the UK Government's policy for net carbon zero emissions by 2050, for example, ensuring a just transition for those with legacy skills into the new green economy.
-LJP S18 Build rapport and demonstrate the use of language patterns to facilitate and encourage discussions, debate, learning and decisions LJP S19 Employ a range of questioning and listening skills to generate brainstorming, discussion, and debate, learning and decisions WBP S20 Effectively manage challenging learner and group behaviours LJP
+LJP S18 Build rapport and demonstrate the use of language patterns to facilitate and encourage discussions, debate, learning and decisions.
+LJP S19 Employ a range of questioning and listening skills to generate brainstorming, discussion and debate, learning and decisions.
+WBP S20 Effectively manage challenging learner and group behaviours.
+LJP

-REF Core Behaviours to be assessed Method of assessment B1 Pro-actively seeking opportunities and feedback to develop their business acumen, improve their performance and overall capability LJP B2 Probing and inquiring to delve deeper into opportunities, options and solutions WBP В3 A desire to understand and experiment with new ideas and techniques, identifying areas for self and wider development/ improvements.
-LJP B4 That they act as a role model for learning within their organisation and across their networks LJP B5 They are a trusted partner, acting with integrity, ensuring that clients, partners and learners alike feel heard and confident in their ability to deliver.
-WBP В6 They can enable different departments or groups to effectively work together above their own agendas and priorities LJP
+Ref Core behaviours to be assessed Method of assessment B1 Pro-actively seeking opportunities and feedback to develop their business acumen, improve their performance and overall capability.
+LJP В2 Probing and inquiring to delve deeper into opportunities, options and solutions.
+WBP В3 A desire to understand and experiment with new ideas and techniques, identifying areas for self and wider development and improvements.
+LJP B4 That they act as a role model for learning within their organisation and across their networks.
+LJP B5 They are a trusted partner, acting with integrity, ensuring that clients, partners and learners alike feel heard and are confident in their ability to deliver.
+WBP В6 They can enable different departments or stakeholders to effectively work together above their own agendas and priorities.
+LJP В7 They understand and apply the commercial context, realities and drivers behind learning needs and solutions.
+This may include an organisations sustainability strategy or exposure to the UK Government's policy for net carbon zero emissions by 2050, for example, ensuring a just transition for those with legacy skills into the new green economy.
+WBP В8 They are focused on outcomes and impacts.
+WBP

-ST0563/01
+ST0563/02

-В7 They understand and apply the commercial context, realities and drivers behind learning needs and solutions.
+В9 They develop ideas, insights and solutions for defined business benefits.
 This may include an organisation's sustainability strategy or exposure to the UK Government's policy for net carbon zero emissions by 2050, for example, ensuring a just transition for those with legacy skills into the new green economy.
-WBP В8 They are focused on outcomes and impacts WBP В9 They develop ideas, insights and solutions for defined business benefits.
-This may include an organisation's sustainability strategy or exposure to the UK Government's policy for net carbon zero emissions by 2050, for example, ensuring a just transition for those with legacy skills into the new green economy.
-WBP B10 LJP Personal resilience to manage competing priorities, ensuring that they deliver the outcomes of their work through co-design and a full understanding of the impact they have on others B11 The courage to hold up a mirror up to the organisation when diagnosing solutions LJP B12 Skillfully navigating through organisational and personal politics LJP B13 Responsiveness and flexibility to changing internal and external environments and business needs LJP B14 Being a role model for the L&D profession, inspiring and galvanising others around learning solutions, ensuring that learning is embedded and delivers ambitious goals, outcomes and timelines LJP
+WBP B10 Personal resilience to manage competing priorities, ensuring that they deliver the outcomes of their work through co-design and a full understanding of the impact they have on others.
+LJP B11 The courage to hold a mirror up to the organisation when diagnosing solutions.
+LJP B12 Skilfully navigating through organisational and personal politics.
+LJP B13 Responsiveness and flexibility to changing internal and external environments and business needs.
+LJP B14 Being a role model for the learning and development profession, inspiring and galvanising others around learning solutions, ensuring that learning is embedded and delivers ambitious goals, outcomes and timelines.
+LJP